Sexual Harassment and Sexual Misconduct

 - Being available to assist school law enforcement employees regarding how to respond appropriately to reports of sexual violence

 - Ensuring that our institution carries out its Title IX responsibilities

 |Title IX Coordinator

 The CCRI administration wants to support victims of sexual assault in any way we can.
 Below are some on-campus services and resources offered to victims of sexual assault, discrimination, and/or violence.

 Reasonable measures, assistance, accommodations and resources are available to both the complainant and respondent.
 A complainant may request accommodations and resources regardless of any decision to pursue an investigation with the college or law enforcement.
 CCRI will make accommodations and provide protective measures if either party requests them and the accommodations are reasonably available.
 We encourage parties to seek accommodations that best support them.

-- Common accommodations
+- Common supportive measures

 - Academic: Students finding their academic progress affected by an incident or allegation can request assistance from Title IX Coordinator or Dean of Students, who will help arrange appropriate accommodations.
 These can include incompletes, class changes, additional time for work, and other academic accommodations.

-- No contact directive: We will issue No Contact Directives when appropriate including, but not limited to, when it is necessary to minimize interactions between the parties or preserve the safety of the parties and other community members.
+- No Contact Directive: We will issue No Contact Directives when appropriate including, but not limited to, when it is necessary to minimize interactions between the parties or preserve the safety of the parties and other community members.

 - Financial Aid: If you have questions or concerns about student financial aid-related issues, please contact CCRI’s Office of Financial Aid: [email protected] or 401- 825-2468.